Open Autonomous Intelligence Initiative

 Synchronization Across Worlds

 Synchronization also requires more careful treatment than simply calling it a cross-world mapping.
-In PMF, a world is a structured domain.
-Different worlds may represent perception, control, environment interaction, internal evaluation, logging, or policy.
-Each world may have its own transformation system and temporal projection.
+In PMF, a world is a structured domain organized around a polarity axis.
+Different worlds may represent distinct domains such as perception, control, environment interaction, internal evaluation, logging, or policy.
+Each world may maintain its own transformation structure and temporal projection.

 Synchronization is a constraint relating temporal projections across worlds.